ViSensEHU/nvidia_isaac-sim_ros2_docker/README.md

 # nvidia_isaac-sim_4.5.0_ros2_docker
 !!!
-THIS BRANCH IS BEING DEVELOPED, but the docker imager builds ok
+THIS BRANCH IS STILL BEING DEVELOPED

-Run NVIDIA Isaac Sim 4.5.0 in a Docker container with ROS2 Humble and ROS2 bridge already set up.
+Run NVIDIA Isaac Sim (NIS) 4.5.0 in a Docker container with ROS2 Humble and ROS2 bridge already set up.
-Check NIS_4-5-0 requiremente here: https://docs.isaacsim.omniverse.nvidia.com/4.5.0/installation/requirements.html
+Please, first af all check NIS_4-5-0 requiremente here: https://docs.isaacsim.omniverse.nvidia.com/4.5.0/installation/requirements.html

 I share the Dockerfile in this repository.
 I hope it helps you!